mmilano/zoom/readme.md

 #### For development
 * node
 * npm
+* numerous node modules (including the original jquery.zoom library), which are handled by npm

 #### For usage
 * jquery
 * FontAwesome

 ## Installation

 1. git clone/download locally.

 2. Expand, and navigate to the new directory.